GladysAssistant/v4-website/docs/integrations/netatmo.md

 Go to your [My app](https://dev.netatmo.com/apps/) page and click on the "Create" button to create a link to your Gladys account.
 Enter the necessary information (fields with a \*) as in the example below:
 ![Configure an API 1](../../static/img/docs/en/configuration/netatmo/netatmo-connect-1.jpg)

-#### Retrieving Client Connection IDs
+#### Retrieving Client Connection ID and secret

-By clicking on "Save", you will then have access to the necessary information in the frame below (see [Step 1 of the tutorial](/docs/integrations/netatmo#step-11-netatmo-api-connection-credentials))
+By clicking on "Save", you will then have access to the necessary information in the frame below (see [Step 1 of the tutorial](/docs/integrations/netatmo#step-11-setup-netatmo-api-connection-credentials))

 ![Configure an API 2](../../static/img/docs/en/configuration/netatmo/netatmo-connect-2.jpg)